Brad is a full professor in the Department of Psychological and Brain Sciences, Dartmouth College.

 Mary is originally from Germany and has received her B.Sc. and M.Sc. in Psychology from Leipzig University.
 Having worked with Stephen Hinshaw and Jack Gallant at University of California Berkeley, she is now a PhD student in Brad Duchaine’s Social Perception Lab at Dartmouth.
 Her research interests are clinically motivated and currently she is interested in exploring how many and which sub-groups of prosopagnosia exist.
 Mary is utilizing behavioral and neuroimaging methods to answer these questions and works mostly with acquired cases.

-Ali is an first-year undergraduate student and a research assistant through the WISP Program.
+Ali is an undergraduate student and a research assistant through the WISP Program.
 She plans to study Neuroscience and hopes to pursue a career in medicine or medical research, working to help people that have autism.
 At Dartmouth, Ali is also involved with the Dartmouth Emergency Medical Service, volunteers with kids that have autism through ASPIRE, and is part of Sheba Dance Troupe.

 Costi is a Postgraduate Research Fellow at the Cognitive Neuropsychology Lab at Harvard University.
 He is interested in learning about the mechanisms underlying object recognition, with a particular emphasis on face processing.
 He works with typical and neuropsychological populations to answer questions related to the functional and neural bases of face perception, the specificity of face mechanisms, prosopagnosia, the neural organisation and representation of object knowledge.
 Costi's PhD was supervised by Nick Chater and Vince Walsh at University College London.
 At Dartmouth he examined the facial identity recognition and impression formation by studying individuals with acquired prosopagnosia.